-Ramuc Type A Premium Chlorinated Rubber has been used in the industry for decades restoring and protecting plaster, concrete, and gunite pool surfaces.
-It is an excellent choice for recoating previously painted chlorinated rubber surfaces and is formulated to provide excellent hiding and superior coverage rates compared to other chlorinated rubber paints.
-Chlorinated rubber is not for use on spas, whirlpools or indoor pools.
+Ramuc Type A-2 VOC Compliant Premium Rubber is an excellent choice to recoat previously painted chlorinated rubber and synthetic rubber.
+This is not to be used on bare fiberglass or for use in spas or whirlpools.

 For compatibility purposes, the existing paint on a previously painted surface should be determined before painting.
 If the existing surface is unknown, paint chips can be taken to any Ramuc distributor/dealer to be forwarded to the Ramuc laboratory for analysis.
 Aged plaster should be checked for integrity.
 Check for hollow or weak/crumbling plaster by using a ball-peen hammer or any other comparable method.
 Perform repairs to the plaster before painting.